|

 | I started my career in the U.S. Air Force; I won’t say how long ago…next I secured a job as an Airport Maintenance Mechanic at my hometown airport, Hudson Valley Regional.
 After a few years of full time work and full time studies, I advanced into airport management as Director of Airport Operations and later as the Airport’s Director.
 I’ve lead teams on a myriad of improvement projects.
 After 33 years, I departed New York for an Operations Manager position at the Sedona Airport.
 Shortly after arriving I was made Sedona’s Interim Airport Manager and subsequently, the Airport Manager.
 I have served state aviation organizations in the past.
 I have gone through the Chairs of the New York Airport Manager’s Association representing the Port Authority of NYNJ, the Capital District Transportation Authority, and the Niagara Frontier Transportation Authority as well as numerous other Airports in the state.
 As NYAMA President, I lead a team that worked, successfully, to establish a state aviation grant program.I’ve advanced a number of projects during my career touching on almost every aspect of airport operation.
 Some of the more interesting projects have been: regrading and recapping of an abandoned landfill/Superfund site; over 330 acres of tree obstruction removal, including EAs and Supplemental EAs, endangered species habitat and land set-asides; relocation of a congregation/historic church and chapel from Part 77 intrusion (this included SHPO coordination, dismantling and rebuilding on a new foundation); and establishing a new turf runway for taildragger practice.
 In Sedona, my first action was to develop a Water Master Plan to address needs identified in the Airport’s Master Plan.
 Next, improve drainage features adjacent to the runway.
 Third, replacement of an aging fuel storage facility.
 I’m also on the Board of Directors for the Sedona Chamber of Commerce and Tourism Bureau.
 I’m a big believer in staff development and have educated staff on offerings through AAAE.
 I’m honored to be considered for any position with AZAA!
 Thank you for your consideration! |

-| Desirae is the Administrative Director for the Arizona Airports Association through the association management firm of KCA.
+| Desirae has been the Administrative Director for the Arizona Airports Association since 2016 through the association management firm of KCA.
 Desirae is an Arizona native and a graduate of Arizona State University with degrees in Supply Chain Management and Business - Tourism as well as certificates in Special Event Management and Meeting Planning.
 Her background in logistics and events helps to ensure every detail is covered and meetings run smoothly! |